The 4-day work week vs unlimited holidays debate has been a popular topic among businesses recently.

 Many organisations are scrapping the traditional 5-day week and making a 3-day weekend the norm.
 This means more time to spend with family and friends and an increased period to switch off from work.
 Sounds great, right?

 But what does this mean for the profitability of the company?
 Well, it seems like the 4-day week is proving to boost both profits and employee morale.
+In fact, we discussed it in depth on our podcast, Comms in a Nutshell.

 Other companies are starting to use the unlimited holidays benefit, and it seems to be gaining more and more traction with leaders.
 It almost seems too good to be true.
 A never-ending time to take off work, seems genius.